Last Updated on 7 September, 2021 by Samuelsson

 How to Take Profit in Breakout Trades

-There are several ways that you can go about to exit a trade following a breakout trade.
+There are several ways that you can go about exiting a trade following a breakout trade.
 Here follow three of the most commonly used approaches:

 In the image below you see how a breakout above the upper band marked the start of a trend that persisted for quite some time.
 And with the help of a trailing stop consisting of a moving average, we managed to stay in the trend until its end.